BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection

-In this paper we address \textbf{Subtask 1 (Polarization Detection)}, formulated as a binary classification problem.
-A text is labeled \emph{polarized} if it exhibits one or more of the organizers' specified polarized characteristics; otherwise it is labeled \emph{non-polarized}.
-Importantly, only texts that \emph{clearly} reflect attitude polarization are labeled as polarized, considering the overall meaning and context rather than isolated keywords.

-Formally, each example consists of a text instance $x$ (a post/comment) and a binary label $y \in \{0,1\}$ indicating whether $x$ is polarized ($1$) or not ($0$).
-Our primary objective is to learn a classifier $f_{\theta}(x)$ that minimizes a binary classification loss on $y$.
-In addition, we generate structured rationales: a target group/entity $t$, a claim type $c$, a set of manifestation indicators $m$ (checklist-style with 6 categories: Stereotype, Vilification, Dehumanization, Extreme Language and Absolutism, Lack of Empathy or Understanding, Invalidation), which we adopt from the organizers' Subtask~3 classification scheme,\footnote{See SemEval-2026 Task~9 (POLAR) website, under the heading ``Subtask~3'': \url{https://polar-semeval.github.io/tasks.html}.} \cite{polar2026taskwebsite} and a free-form justification $j$.
+We address Subtask~1 (Polarization Detection) of SemEval-2026 Task~9 (POLAR) \cite{naseem2026polarbenchmarkmultilingualmulticultural}, formulated as binary classification of social media posts as polarized ($y{=}1$) or not ($y{=}0$).
+In addition to the label, we generate a structured rationale: a target group, claim type, and a 6-category manifestation checklist (Stereotype, Vilification, Dehumanization, Extreme Language, Lack of Empathy, Invalidation) adopted from the organizers' Subtask~3 scheme \cite{polar2026taskwebsite}, plus a free-form justification.